tandao0909/hands-on-with-DS/Chapter 13/note.md

 - The code in the learning notebook defines a description dictionary, then creates a `TFRecordDataset` and applies a custom preprocessing function to parse each serialized `Example` protobuf that this dataset contains.
 - The fixed-length features are parsed as regular tensors, but the variable-length features are parsed as sparse tensors.
 You can convert a sparse tensor by using `tf.sparse.to_dense()`, but it is simpler to just access its values in this case.
 - Instead of parsing examples one by one using `tf.io.parse_single_example()`, you may want to parse them batch by batch using `tf.io.parse_example()`.

+## Extra Material - Storing Images and Tensors in TFRecords

+- A `BytesList` can contain any binary data you want, including any serialized object.
+- For example, you can use `tf.io.encode_jpeg()` to encode an image using the JPEG format and this binary data in a `BytesList`
+- Later, when your code reads the TFRecord, it wil start by parsing the `Example`, then it will need to call `tf.io.decode_jpeg()` to parse the data and get the original image (or you can use `tf.io.decode_image()`, which can decode any BMP, GIF, JPEG or PNG image).
+- You can also store any tensor you want in a `BytesList` by serializing the tensor using `tf.io.serialize_tensor()` then putting the resulting byte string in a `BytesList` feature.
+- Later, when you parse the `TFRecord`, you can parse this data using `tf.io.parse_tensor()`.